obverter/obverter-web/_posts/2022-10-04-type-two-baseball.md

 ## Exeunt Omnes

 And yet the game remains, as ever, marking time.
-For me it remains as the season about which my years will revolve.
+For me, it remains as the season about which my years will revolve.
 For you, I don't care.
 Not because I don't care{% sidenote 'sn-2' "Which is true." %}, but because there's nothing that you, or I, or Rob Manfred{% sidenote 'sn-3' "Major League Baseball's current Commissioner, upon whom I wish no specific ill will, but whose tenure's end I will celebrate by setting off fireworks during the nearest and soonest Little League game I can find." %} and can do to change the game's torpid nature.

 We, its audience and its prisoner, can do little more than acknowledge that the game remains as a room, it gilded and familiar, in which we can sit for a while and enjoy those moments when we don't want to do anything, but don't want to miss out on anything either.